Silverliner: Modifications

 The Silverliner IVs have never been officially rebuilt, but there have been a number of modifications to the class.
 The propulsion system was initially upgraded from the original mercury arc–based Ignitron rectifiers to more reliable solid state silicon controlled rectifiers and later the main transformers had their coolant replaced with one that did not contain PCBs.
 As this change was carried out in the early 1990s, all of the 9000 series Reading cars and some of the Penn Central cars were renumbered into the series 400 through 460 to help keep track of which units had undergone the modification.
 When the Center City Commuter Connection opened in 1984, the Reading cars were converted to full train automatic door operation to take advantage of the high level platforms at the new Market East Station (now Jefferson Station) and others on the former PRR "side" of the system.
 In the late 1990s the fleet received its most noticeable upgrade with the original "ketchup and mustard" colored interior replaced with a softer gray motif as well as softer seating.
 Around 2004 SEPTA began to replace the cowcatcher pilots equipped on the original Reading cars with a bar type pilot to match those on the PRR cars.
 Starting in 2009 SEPTA began to replace the original Faiveley pantographs with more modern Schunk type units.

 Service history

 The Silverliner IV fleet has provided service on all of SEPTA's Regional Rail routes, providing the backbone of SEPTA's service plan with older equipment tending to be used on peak services only.
 Most SEPTA trains consist of a single pair of Silverliner IVs, with longer trains made up as needed.
 The single units are most frequently coupled to pairs to make 5 or 3 car trainsets, although single units are run alone on Cynwyd Line service.
 Only one car, #9020, has been retired as of 2015 after a severe rear-end collision in the vicinity of the North Wales station in 1980, which damaged the car beyond repair.

 On August 29, 2018, car #144 was heavily damaged by an electrical fire at Glenside station.
+On February 7th, 2025, A SEPTA commuter train made up of Silverliner IVs, carrying 350 people onboard caught fire in Ridley Park, Delaware County, Pennsylvania.